ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 Literature Review and Rational for the Intervention
 ---------------------------------------------------

-Developing teachers subject knowledge is a core component of Initial Teacher Training (Department for Education, “Initial Teacher Training (ITT): Core Content Framework” and “Teachers’ Standards”).
 In 2016 Sentance and Csizmadia surveyed 300 Computing teachers in the UK (Sentance and Csizmadia).
 The biggest concern computing teachers had was "sufficient subject knowledge".
 (This research is ageing and may not reflect current trends)

 ### Definition of Computing Subject knowledge and skills

 Denning, a professor of Computing working at MIT/Princeton and awarded "SIGCSE Award for Lifetime Service to Computer Science Education" has cautioned that
 "Many employers no longer trust transcripts and diplomas.".
 He advocates that "computing education would benefit from a deep look at competency-based assessment".
-In his paper "Remaining trouble spots with computational thinking" he comparers "Traditional Computational Thinking" and "New Computational Thinking".
+In his paper "Remaining trouble spots with computational thinking" (Denning 2019) comparers "Traditional Computational Thinking" and "New Computational Thinking".
 Old computational thinking is traditional solving problems practically with developing programs on a computer.
 New computational thinking involves no use of a computer and thinking about problem solving approaches.
 New CT was coined by Wing (a professor of computer science at Carnegie Mellon) in 2006.
-Wing stated that these problem solving skills were not just relevant to computing could be used in other disciplines.
+Wing stated that these problem solving skills were not just relevant to computing and could be used in other disciplines.

-Nijenhuis-Voogt et al did a qualitative study of 7 computing teachers in the netherlands about their approaches.
-Half of these teachers were coded as Old CT and the other half New CT.
-Although Kent is not the same setting, this tracks with my perceptions of what I observe in the attitudes of my school computing mentors in Kent.
-When I raised this point with my trainees in a seminar the debate seemed fairly balanced on both sides.
-These indicators combined gives me reasonable confidence in suggesting that there is general split between Old CT and New CT in the profession.

 There have been debates between these two computational thinking ethos.
-Denning warns that new computational thinking has no evidence that indicates that the skills are transferable/useful in other domains.
+Denning warns that New CT has no evidence that indicates that the skills are transferable/useful in other domains.
 I agree with Denning.
 Young people build skills by writing real programs.
-New CT skills appear limited in scope in industry and limited scope as transferable skills.
+New CT skills appear limited in scope in industry and as transferable skills.

 Kolikant 2010 gives an argument for "make the CS classroom more authentic, more similar to the real work setting of CS practitioners" and "substituting lecture for lab time".